 Which means what?

-You mean the wife's being beaten up or usually the usually the woman's one that's a lot more easier to spot because men will use their testosterone and will cause bruises.
+Because one that's a lot more easy to spot because men will use their testosterone and will cause bruises.

-Women are far more uh manipulative.
+Women are far more manipulative.

 They're manipulative, coercive, controlling.